juji-io/site/blog/could-a-chatbot-become-a-career-counselor-what-do-students-think.md

 image: /assets/uploads/changbok-ko-f8t2vgni47i-unsplash.jpg
 credit: Photo by Changbok Ko on Unsplash
 ---
 Students have difficulty receiving career advice due to the low advisor-to-student ratio.
 I know that's true for me.
 Sometimes I would forgot to make an appointment with a counselor, dropped-in, and waited an hour to see one.
 Other times I avoided the office entirely because I knew appointments were full.
-How could such an issue be solved?
+How could such issues be solved?
 Maybe it's possible to create a chatbot that could act as a career counselor.

 The implications of a career counseling bot could be significant, it could reduce the impacted schedules of counselors by augmenting their work and answering student inquiries 24/7.
 However, understanding whether chatbots could act as a career counselor is still under studied.

-![](/assets/uploads/screen-shot-2020-05-22-at-10.09.00-am.png "Sample chat of the survey used in the study")

 To gain a better understanding of the possibility, I participated in a research study that designed and conducted a survey using a chatbot made on the [Juji platform](https://juji.io/docs/juji-studio/).
 The bot asked 350 students in the Lucas College of Business at San Jose State University on their thoughts of how it could serve as a counselor.

+![](/assets/uploads/screen-shot-2020-05-22-at-10.09.00-am.png "Sample chat of the survey used in the study")
-My classmates were very creative and gave interesting insights on chatbots as career counselors.
-Below are the summaries of their ideas and their requirements for a career counseling chatbot.

-Students' ideas were summed up into 4 major themes:
+The business students were very creative and gave interesting insights on chatbots as career counselors.
+Students' ideas and requirements for a career counseling chatbot were summed up into 4 major themes:

 1. Offering information and recommendations
 2. Providing intervention on career development